jan-rybizki/Chempy/README.md

 ## Recent Developments

-[Oliver Philcox](https://github.com/oliverphilcox), during his 2017 summer internship at MPIA coded a [NeuralNet add-on of Chempy](https://github.com/oliverphilcox/ChempyScoring) (together with a very nice jupyter tutorial), which is orders of magnitudes faster than the original version and used it to score different yield-tables from the literature which lead to this [publication](http://adsabs.harvard.edu/abs/2018ApJ...861...40P)
+[Oliver Philcox](https://github.com/oliverphilcox), during his 2017 summer internship at MPIA coded a [NeuralNet add-on of Chempy](https://github.com/oliverphilcox/ChempyScoring) (together with a very nice jupyter tutorial), which is orders of magnitudes faster than the original version and used it to score different yield-tables from the literature which lead to this [publication](http://adsabs.harvard.edu/abs/2018ApJ...861...40P).
+He also included many more CC-SN yieldsets.

 [Nathan Sandford](https://github.com/NathanSandford), produced an interactive and very instructive [Widget](https://hub.mybinder.org/user/nathansandford-chempy-widget-ibik9tdn/notebooks/chempy_widget.ipynb) which you can run in your browser to see the effect that the star formation history has on abundance patterns.